TPotz/Examples_CRC/README.md

 PLSQL > I've made code that shows how well filled columns are in an Oracle DB table, so that it would show how much more information can one gather by creating a join query with that table
-SQL_snippets > Just an example for analyzing tables Docker_snippets > simple Dockerfile and yaml code I've been using lately
+SQL_snippets > Just an example for analyzing tables Docker_snippets > simple Dockerfile and yaml code I've been using lately More_java_code > some parts of my code from a private project regarding realestate